xinwenfu/VChat_TRUN/Metasploit/README.md

 # TRUN Metasploit Module
 The creation of the Metasploit module follows some of the patterns and ideas discussed in the [Making-Dos-DDoS-Metasploit-Module-Vulnserver](https://github.com/DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/tree/main/MetasploitModules) document.
-We will not be discussing how the metasploit module is made here, and will only cover how to install it on a Kali Linux system and how to use the Metasploit module.
+We will not be discussing how the Metasploit module is made here, and will only cover how to install it on a Kali Linux system and how to use the Metasploit module.

 > [!IMPORTANT]
 > Offsets may vary.
 Additionally if you recompile the executables or have ASLR enabled the address of the `jmpesp` target may vary.

 ## Installing a Module

-The **first** thing that you need to do is have the [Metasploit Framework](https://github.com/rapid7/metasploit-framework) installed on your system (Generall a Kali VM).
+The **first** thing that you need to do is have the [Metasploit Framework](https://github.com/rapid7/metasploit-framework) installed on your system (Generally a Kali VM).
 You can verify this with the following command:

 ```sh
 $ msfconsole -v